 Year, make and model

 Some car brands simply maintain their resale value much better than others.
-For example, Kelley Blue Book consistently gives Toyota top marks for retaining value because of the quality and reliability of its models.
+Check out Kelley Blue Book’s 2020 Best Resale Value Awards recipients, which receive top marks for retaining value.

 Mileage plays a major role in a car’s depreciation.
 As miles on the odometer add up, your car’s value goes down.